sreee2001/trading_fullstack_ai/docs/energy-price-forecasting/documentation/CHECKPOINT-SUMMARY.md

 ## 🎉 Summary

-**90% of documentation overhaul is complete!**
+**100% of documentation overhaul is complete!**

-The core documentation structure is in place:
+All documentation has been created:
-- ✅ All visual diagrams
+- ✅ All visual diagrams (8 diagrams)
-- ✅ Complete user documentation
+- ✅ Complete user documentation (10 files)
+- ✅ Complete developer documentation (16 files)
+- ✅ All module documentation (10 modules)
-- ✅ Developer documentation foundation
+- ✅ Testing documentation (3 files)
 - ✅ README integration

-The remaining 10% is additional module documentation following the established patterns.
-The system is fully documented for users and developers can easily extend using the existing examples.
+The system is fully documented for both users and developers with comprehensive guides, diagrams, and technical documentation.

 ---

 **Last Updated**: December 15, 2025
-**Next Steps**: Complete remaining module documentation (optional)
+**Status**: ✅ 100% Complete